-The following paragraphs look at risk assessment of our design from the SMS Manual Safety Risk Management (SRM) process and the FAA Advisory Circular 150/5200-37 Introduction to Safety Management Systems for Airport Operations Safety Risk Assessment (SRA) points of view.
-SMS Manual SRM Process:
+The following paragraphs look at risk assessment of our design from the Safety Management System (SMS) Manual -- Safety Risk Management (SRM) process, and the FAA Advisory Circular 150/5200-37 Introduction to Safety Management Systems for Airport Operations Safety Risk Assessment (SRA) points of view.
+The SRM Process under the SMS Manual consists of the following steps:

-- A. Document proposed NAS changes regardless of their anticipated safety impact - B. Identify hazards associated with a proposed change - C. Assess and analyze the safety risk of identified hazards - D. Mitigate unacceptable safety risk and reduce the identified risks to the lowest possible level - E. Accept residual risks prior to change implementation - F. Implement the change and track hazards to resolution - G. Assess and monitor the effectiveness of the risk mitigation strategies throughout the lifecycle of the change - H. Reassess change based on the effectiveness of the mitigations
+- A. Document proposed NAS changes regardless of their anticipated safety impact - B. Identify hazards associated with a proposed change - C. Assess and analyze the safety risk of identified hazards - D. Mitigate unacceptable safety risk and reduce the identified risks to the lowest possible level - E. Accept residual risks prior to change implementation - F. Implement the change and track hazards to resolution - G. Assess and monitor the effectiveness of the risk mitigation strategies throughout the life-cycle of the change - H. Reassess change based on the effectiveness of the mitigations